psychoinformatics-de/rdm-course/_episodes/91-branching.md

 Afterwards, you invite the old graduate student to collaborate on the analysis.
 Repository hosting services allow you to add collaborators via their web interface - if they accept the invitation, they get write access.
-What they do next is obtain a clone from GitHub to their own Laptop.
+What they do next is obtain a clone from GitHub to their own laptop.

 <table>
 <tr>